bricker0/choropleth_map/README.md

 ![Image of printed map](https://github.com/bricker0/choropleth_map/blob/master/images/demo.png)

-# Make an ONLINE map two compare two different datasets
+# Make an ONLINE map to compare two different datasets

 Here are some examples.
-This one uses story map to build a <a href="https://arcg.is/1ju1fW">slider app to compare the modifable aerial unit</a>.
+This one uses a story map to build a <a href="https://arcg.is/1ju1fW">slider app to compare the modifiable aerial unit</a>.

 This example uses another method but the functionality is similar. https://uni-utrecht.maps.arcgis.com/apps/Compare/index.html?appid=b0f4d8c7d2214f85b897668c3c414a3f

-the first steps are to get your data from QGIS to Esri online.
+the first steps are to get your data you cleaned and manipulated in QGIS to Esri online.

 <a href="https://video.uu.nl/permalink/v1261a0c09470hp5c6c5/">Video showing the next set of steps from QGIS to Esri online</a>

 Before we get started with making your online map, zip your shapefile.
 Zip all the documents with the name of your shapefile into one compressed file.
 Or, save it as a KML file.
 This will need to be uploaded online.

-I will be showing you how to make a slider app using Esri online.
-Pro tip: If you have server space and would like to use a different API that is fine.
-You can host the map files on Esri online - generate a REST service to be used in a different mapping API.

 As a UU student, you have a free ESRI account.
 The ESRI license you have access to as a student is insanely expensive.
 We may as well enjoy it while you have it!

 # Esri Online Web App

 Here you will make an Esri online web app so that the online map user can slide between two maps or two different years.
-You can choose a comparision template, for example use a "spyglass" to compare maps or another interface you wish.
+You can choose a comparison template, for example, use a "spyglass" to compare maps or another interface you wish.

 There are a few steps to this.